Italy

 • There are reports that Romani children whose parents originate from the Former Yugoslavia face barriers to registration with the authorities of their parents’ countries of origin, often required for them to acquire nationality by jus sanguinis, thus heightening the risk of statelessness.
 Parents may themselves be stateless (though not formally recognised), or registration may not be possible because the country of origin requires a period of residence in that country.

-• Italy has not taken any recent steps to address statelessness and did not make any pledges at the UNHCR High-Level Segment on Statelessness in October 2019.
+• Italy did not make any pledges at the UNHCR High-Level Segment on Statelessness in October 2019.

 • There are provisions for the deprivation of Italian nationality that could render a person stateless, as there is no explicit safeguard to prevent statelessness.